How to Build a Sales Pipeline: Stages & Steps Guide

 Successful lead generation requires consistency, personalization, and follow-up.
 Many businesses struggle with keeping up with these tasks manually, leading to lost opportunities.

-Floworks’ AI SDR, Alisha, simplifies prospecting by automating cold outreach with hyper-personalized emails.
+Floworks’s AI SDR, Alisha, simplifies sales prospecting by automating cold outreach with hyper-personalized emails.
 Alisha tailors each message based on prospect data, ensuring higher engagement and response rates.

 Stage 2: Qualifying Leads